AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-manage.md

 The `POST /V1/negotiableQuote/draft` request creates an empty negotiable quote for a specific buyer in the `Draft` state.
 The quote is not visible to the buyer.

-After creating the draft quote, use the [`PUT /V1/negotiableQuote/:quoteId`](negotiable-update.md) request to add items the quote.
+After creating the draft quote, use the [`PUT /V1/negotiableQuote/:quoteId`](negotiable-update.md) request to modify the quote (add products, set discount, rename the quote, etc.).

 **Service Name:**